abqut/bqLinkedListC/README.md

 # bqLinkedListC
-very basic implementation of linked lists in C.
+Very basic implementation of linked lists in C.
+Error handling is not (and might never be) implented.
+So far, there are only singly-linked lists of type int, char, float and double.